 In 2019, the USHJA Board of Directors determined there was a need to evolve the program to further focus on developing skills in sports psychology, learning styles, and teaching methodologies and require a demonstration of a trainer’s ability to effectively coach riders.
 For this reason, the Trainer Certification Program has been reimagined into one that builds on the current education model while further molding and defining the abilities of professionals.

-Currently Certified Trainers will maintain their certification status through their renewal year as long as the annual requirements for Safe Sport and USHJA membership are maintained.
+Currently Certified Trainers will maintain their certification status through November 30, 2025 as long as the annual requirements for Safe Sport and USHJA membership are maintained.
 For more information about the new trainer education program, click here or email the program coordinator.

 Annual Responsibilities of TCP Trainers